 So you might now be wondering how you actually go ahead and start using Amazon Seller Fulfilled Prime.
 To put it simply, there are two phases before becoming eligible:

 Phase One: Premium Shipping

 The first phase is making sure you have Premium Shipping set up.
 This allows you to offer 1-2 day shipping services and create a number of shipping profiles - which is great considering shipping rates are so closely tied to winning the Amazon Buy Box.
 However, there are a few key metrics you need to keep on top of in order to stay eligible Premium Shipping, including:

 - An on-time delivery rate of at least 92% for Premium Shipping orders.

 - A valid tracking ID for at least 94% of Premium Shipping orders.

 - A cancellation rate of under 1.5% for Premium Shipping orders.

 Phase Two: Seller Fulfilled Prime Trial

-- An On-Time Shipment Rate of at least 99% for Prime trial orders.
-All Prime trial orders placed before your daily cut off time must be shipped on the same day it’s received, regardless of shipping speed selected by the customer.
+- On-time shipping rates of at least 99% for Prime orders.
+All Prime trial orders placed before your daily cut off time must be shipped on the same day it’s received - regardless of shipping speed selected by the customer.